 All gifts intended to be given to and all gifts received from clients and vendors must be disclosed in writing and are subject to Company Policies.
-If you have any questions regarding the appropriateness of a gift or entertainment, seek guidance before offering, giving, or accepting the gift or entertainment.
+If you have any questions regarding the appropriateness of a gift or entertainment, seek guidance from the appropriate resource before offering, giving, or accepting the gift or entertainment.